Is it Ever Okay for a Pastor to Smoke Marijuana?

 - Dr. Roger Barrier Preach It, Teach It

-Hello, I date a minister and he smokes pot and drinks beer on daily basis and on Sundays he's in the pulpit, calling people to the altar, teaching Sunday School, members pouring out to him their problems, praying and singing.
+Hello, I date a minister and he smokes pot and drinks beer on a daily basis and on Sundays he's in the pulpit, calling people to the altar, teaching Sunday School, members pouring out to him their problems, praying, and singing.
 One day he actually smoked a joint before he went to a church meeting with his eyes all red and smelling like weed.
 He buys his pot on the down low and wants me to stop and buy his beer.
 I am so lost with his behavior.
 He wants to get married, but I feel uneasy with him at this time.

 My immediate reaction is, "You've got to be kidding!
 He's disqualified himself in multiple areas to be the leader and shepherd of one of God's flocks.
 He should not be the pastor of any church.
 I will finish my answer with the same conclusion; however, his behavior and your concerns are stimulating and worth examining.

 I read your letter to one of my daughters and she turned the tables on me and asked, "Does his behavior affect his job performance?
 That is one question."

 "Uh, I hadn't thought about that," I replied.

 This question has both a spiritual and a logical answer.

 We must consider Paul's words to Timothy in 1 Timothy 3:1-6: